 Provenance: The 3rd of the 8 computers preserved by Robert Nielsen, then sold as a lot of 6 to the Nova Scotia Computer Museum.
 When that museum closed, Herbert Eisengruber sold this to the current owner in 2009.
 More details on provenance <HERE>.

 Provenance: This is the 4rd of the 8 computers preserved by Robert Nielsen, then sold as a lot of 6 to the Nova Scotia Computer Museum.
 When that museum closed, it was sold to Vinal Applebee, who was planning the "Maine Computer Museum" which never materialized.
 It was auctioned by Germany-based "Auction Team Breker" on November 7th, 2015 for 41808.78 Euros including fees (about $46,000 at the time) to the Munich museum.
 (Deutsches Museum, Munich).
-This might be the computer in the mysterious old photo with the black interface box on top.
 More details on provenance are <HERE>.

 Identifiable by some distinct scratches in the top of the case and a dent in back near fan (dent suffered after Nova Scotia, before Breker).
 (Photo courtesy Maksym Kozlenko, Creative Commons Link here.)